North Korea's Kim boasts new ICBM as US flies bombers

 SEOUL, South Korea (AP) — North Korean leader Kim Jong Un boasted that a recently tested intercontinental ballistic missile is another “reliable and maximum-capacity” weapon to contain U.S. military threats, state media reported Saturday.
 The United States responded to the North’s weapons launch by flying supersonic bombers in a show of force.

 KCNA said Kim observed the launch with his wife Ri Sol Ju and their “beloved daughter” as well as senior officials.
 State media photos showed Kim walking hand-in-hand with his daughter, who was clad in a white coat, together watching a huge missile loaded on a launch truck.
 It’s the first time for North Korea to publish the photo of Kim’s daughter.
-Observers say Kim observing a weapons launch with his family suggests that he was confident in its success.
+Observers say Kim observing a weapons launch with his family suggests that he is emboldened by his advancing nuclear program.

-Kim, 38, is the third generation of his family to rule North Korea.
-South Korean media reported he has three children born in 2010, 2013 and 2017 respectively.
-It wasn’t immediately known which child he took to the launch site.

 “The test-fire clearly proved the reliability of the new major strategic weapon system to be representative of (North Korea’s) strategic forces and its powerful combat performance as the strongest strategic weapon in the world,” KCNA said.